Skip to main content

 Who can join/tryout?

-Newbies and current sailors grade 6-12 are all welcome to speak to a coach or come to a practice or open house to see if High Sailing is for them.
 Ability to attend most practices (twice a week 5-7:30pm during the Seasons) and scheduled regattas will make a good racer.
 Students will limited availability are still welcome to come and get their feet wet, race as alternates, and become full-timers when their availability opens up.
-Racing is part of our training process, so student get time -no one has to be benched, and the league emphasises getting kids on the water.
-Experience on the racecourse makes the best racers.
+Racing is part of our training process, so students get time on water - no

-What Are the Organizations Involved?
+What Organizations Are Involved?

-Lansing Sailing Club (LSC) is the hosting organization for our Teams, together with School Clubs, coaches, parents, and racers, chartering and funding High School Racing at Lake Lansing.
+Lansing Sailing Club (LSC) is the hosting organization for our Teams, together with School Clubs, coaches, parents, and racers, chartering and funding Youth and High School Racing at Lake Lansing.
 LSC was founded in 1963 and a non-profit all volunteer Club for racing, family day-sailing, sharing the joy of racing and sailing.

 We work with local sailing and boating organization for support and further resources, including Michigan State University Sailing Center and Spartan Sailing Team, and Americas Boating Club aka the US Power Squadron.